6 Further WCM delusions

 Later (Chapter 10) we’ll look in greater depth at the notion of normativity and how it calls on gender prejudices, including misogyny and homophobia, as it forces musicians to be conventional and obedient.
 That mapping of norm to nature, as normativity becomes naturalisation, is one of the most insidious processes involved in coercing musicians into musicking as they are told.
 That it is also engaging powerful prejudices tells us much about the sickness of the WCM world.

-Liley, Katherine.
+Liley, Katharine.
 2019.
 The Feeble Fingers of Every Unregenerate Son of Adam: Cultural Values in Pianists’ Health and Skill-Development’ (PhD thesis, Royal College of Music, London).